moemoe89/btc/README.md

 ```

 > NOTE:
-> TimescaleDB will use port 5432 and pgAdmin will use 5050, please make sure those port are unused in yur system.
+> TimescaleDB will use port 5432 and pgAdmin will use 5050, please make sure those port are unused in your system.
 > If the port conflicted, you can change the port on the [development/docker-compose.yml](docker-compose.yml) file.

 The default email & password for pgAdmin are: